⚠CAUTION: ALWAYS FOLLOW THE CHEMICAL MANUFACTURER'S DIRECTIONS, AND THE HEALTH AND HAZARD WARNINGS.

 What should I do to maintain my pool?

-4. Check seams in pool periodically.
+4. Check seams in the pool periodically.
 Minor repairs may be made with the dry patch kit.
 Wet patches can be found at your local pool supply store.

 700-2000 Series Pump